Algebraic-Programming/ALP/README.md

 parallel ALP/GraphBLAS program, while `0 <= s < P` is a unique ID of this process amongst its `P`-1 siblings.
 The types of `s` and `P` are `size_t`, i.e., unsigned integers.

 One of these processes must be selected as a connection broker prior to forming a group of ALP/GraphBLAS user processes.
-The remainder `P`-1 processes must first connect to the chosen broker using TCP/IP connections.
-This choice must be made outside of ALP/GraphBLAS, prior to setting up the launcher and materialises as the hostname and portname constructor arguments.
+The remainder `P-1` processes must first connect to the chosen broker using TCP/IP connections.
+This choice must be made outside of ALP/GraphBLAS, prior to setting up the launcher, and materialises as the `hostname` and `portname` Launcher constructor arguments.
-These are strings, and must be equal across all processes.
+The host and port name are strings, and must be equal across all processes.

 As before, and after the successful construction of a manual launcher instance, a parallel ALP/GraphBLAS program is launched via